salaboy/from-monolith-to-k8s/workshop.md

 Let's switch back to Google Cloud to setup your Kubernetes Cluster to start deploying our Cloud-Native Applications!

-# Getting Started
+# Connecting to our Kubernetes Cluster and installing Knative

-On this section you will be setting up the following:
+During this workshop, you will be using Cloud Shell to interact with your Kubernetes Cluster, this avoids you setting up tools in your local environment and it provides quick access to the cluster resources.

 - Testing Cloud Shell and setting up aliases
 - Installing Knative Serving and Eventing